spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

   </WarningBox>

-35. Create a CNAME record for each of the following services and add the load balancer hostname to the CNAME's record value.
+35. Create a Canonical Name (CNAME) record for each of the following services and add the load balancer hostname to the CNAME's record value.
 Use the table below to identify what domain to map each load balancer hostname.

   | Service | Domain| CNAME Value Example |
   |---|---|---|